 Not everyone infected with TB bacteria becomes sick.
 As a result, two TB-related conditions exist:

 - Latent TB Infection: TB bacteria can live in the body without making you sick.
 This is called latent TB infection.
 People with latent TB infection do not feel sick and do not have any symptoms.
 People with latent TB infection are not infectious and cannot spread TB bacteria to others.
 However, if TB bacteria become active in the body and multiply, the person will go from having latent TB infection to being sick with TB disease.
+About 10% of those having Latent TB will go on to develop active TB disease.

 - Active TB Disease: TB bacteria become active if the immune system can't stop them from growing.
 When TB bacteria are active (multiplying in your body), this is called TB disease.
 People with TB disease are sick.
 They may also be able to spread the bacteria to people they spend time with every day.